fenago/react-graphql-course/md/lab_3.md

 the [db] object, as stated previously.
 We extract the database models from the [db] object that we built in the previous section.

-The good thing about models is that you do not need to write raw queries against the database.
-You have already told Sequelize which fields and tables it can use by creating a model.
-At this point, you are able to use Sequelize\'s methods to run queries against the database within your resolvers.

 We can query all posts through the Sequelize model, instead of returning the fake posts from before.
 Replace the [posts] property within